-Arizona statute defines an alternative fuel as one of the following:
+Arizona Revised Statute §1-215.4 defines an alternative fuel as one of the following:

 - Electric

 - Natural gas/CNG or liquified petroleum gas

 - Hydrogen

 - Blend of 70% alternative fuels with 30% gasoline (unavailable in Arizona)

-- Solar42
+- Solar.

 Vehicle sales and historical EV adoption data provide insight into future EV adoption at the localized level.